WelshElectionStudy/2021-WES-Full-Panel/README.md

 # 2021-WES-Full-Panel
 This repository holds the codebook and data for all 6 waves of the 2021 Welsh Election Study.
 Data are in .dta format for your convenience.

 The Welsh Election Study (WES) 2021 was carried out Cardiff University's Wales Governance Centre.
-Professor Richard Wyn Jones served as Principal Investigator, with Dr Jac Larner, Paula Surridge, Dr Ed Gareth Poole, Professor Daniel Wincott, and James Griffiths serving as Co-Investigators.
+Professor Richard Wyn Jones served as Principal Investigator, with Dr Jac Larner, Paula Surridge, Dr Ed Gareth Poole, and Professor Daniel Wincott serving as Co-Investigators.
 The 2021 WES project, including all survey data collection, is funded by the Economic and Social Research Council.

-Citation: Wyn Jones R., Larner J., Surridge P., Poole, E. G., Wincott D, Griffiths, J. (2022) "The Welsh Election Study, 2021".
+Citation: Wyn Jones R., Larner J., Surridge P., Poole, E. G., and Wincott D. (2022) "The Welsh Election Study, 2021".

 Contact: larnerJM@cardiff.ac.uk ; griffithsj43@cardiff.ac.uk